-Every state, including the District of Columbia, requires employers to maintain workers’ compensation insurance with one exception, Texas.
+Employers need workers’ compensation insurance in every state and the District of Columbia with one exception, Texas.
 However, there are 11 states that require fewer employees before mandating workers’ compensation insurance.

 The 11 states that have higher employee thresholds before workers’ comp is required are:

 - Alabama: Businesses with five or more employees are required to carry policies.
 In corporations and LLCs, the officers and members are not exempt and considered to be employees.

 - Arkansas: Most small businesses with at least three employees must have valid coverage.